nanonaren/listing/README.md

 Listing: Unifying list-like data structures
 ===========================================

+TODO: make Length (or Size) a separate class.

 This library attemps to solve the painful un-unified similarities between Map, HashMap, Set, List, Maybe, Sequence, Vector, Array and so forth by providing a single interface that allows one to perform many